 Roast Properties Dialog

 Under the Roast Properties, you can input many parameters for your current batch and you can choose a prior roast profile to run in the background.
+What you enter here may end up as part of the Summary dialog box which can be printed for your labels.

 If you press +, your current roast properties (together with the background profile) gets saved (up to 20 entries).
 Here it is assumed, that you re-roast your “product” several times.
 Thus the product name together with the charge size is added to the Recent Roasts menu.
 That menu is available as dropdown in the Roast Properties dialog next to the + and also as menu item under Files » New.
 If you select one of those Recent Roasts from the File » New menu, the saved Roast Properties are re-entered and the roast is started.
-Additionally, the background profile associated is loaded.
+Additionally, the background profile associated with that saved roast is loaded.
 This is a quick way to start a re-roast of a product.
 You can also select one of the Recent Roast items in the Roast Properties dropdown to have the saved roast properties being re-entered.
 Check the Show Always box if you want the Title to show while you are recording a roast.
-I find that useful.

 To reset the Properties you have to select the box “Delete roast properties on RESET” and then reset.
-You can also have the Properties box open on charge to remind you, mostly to at least, name your coffee.
+You can also have the Properties box open on charge to remind you, mostly to at least, to name your coffee.

 You need a beaker that is smaller than your batch size for this calculator.
 You will put in your unit of measurement at the top (say a 400ml beaker), and then you put in your pre and post roast weights to fill that measure of beans on the left.
 The calculator will return the density both pre and post roast using the actual pre and post grams.
 Once you know the density of the bean you are using there is shortcut.
 Assume you know the bean’s density you can enter the known density in the Density field within the roast properties, select the correct density weight (e.g. grams) and volume units (e.g. one liter – put 1 in the box).
 Put the cursor in the Volume field after putting in the weight and press the Enter key.
 Artisan will take the specified density and batch weight of the greens and compute the volume for you.